About Curonian Nord

 Compliance

 By doing this, we are underlining our commitment to green energy and environmental care.
-We are carrying out a comprehensive Environmental Impact Assessment (EIA) to ensure the project advances Lithuania’s energy goals while protecting the Baltic Sea life.
+We have carried out a comprehensive Environmental Impact Assessment (EIA) to ensure the project advances Lithuania’s energy goals while protecting the Baltic Sea life.

 Best international practices